davidclough/node/_documents/javascript-guide/javascript-guide.md

 It is also worth mentioning the Object.create() method.
 This allows you to create an object where you specify its `prototype` and can optionally define some of its properties (see next section).
 TODO: WHERE EXPLAIN: Object.defineProperties() - this is the basis of the second parameter   LATER SECTION

-#### Object Prototypes
+#### <a name="language-objects-prototypes"></a>Object Prototypes
 In JavaScript _every_ object has a prototype.
 The prototype is like the direct parent of the object where extra properties that are not defined directly against the object itself can be defined and then "inherited".
+You can access any object's prototype via its `__proto__` property.
+The cryptic name is an indication that ordinary users should not set this property and you will be shown how this property actually gets initialised.
+It is perfectly valid to read the property.

-Prototypes are actually just ordinary objects themselves.
+Prototypes are actually just ordinary, in-memory objects.
 They themselves have their own prototypes and we get `prototype chains`.
 There can be any number of links in an inheritance chain.
-Following the chain of an object upwards via its `__proto__ property` (which all objects have) then __proto__.__proto__, and so on, will usually lead us to an `Object`.
-Almost all objects ultimately "derive" from Object and the value of its __proto__ is `null`.
+Following the chain of an object upwards via its `__proto__` property then `__proto__.__proto__`, and so on, will usually lead us to an `Object`.
+Almost all objects ultimately "derive" from Object and the value of its `__proto__` is `null`.
 We will describe the difference between the `__proto__` property of an object and the `prototype` property of a constructor function in a short while.
-TODO: ARE WE WRITE TO STATE LAST SENTENCE OR SHOULD WE HAVE ALREADY MENTION THE PROTOTYPE PROPERTY?

-When a property is **written** to an object it is _always_ defined directly against that object itself.
+When a property value is **written** to an object the property will _always_ be then defined directly against that object itself.

 However, when the property of an object is **read**, the value is fetched in the following way:

   * If the property is defined against the object itself, the value of that property is returned.
   * Otherwise the JavaScript engine then looks in the object that is the __proto__ of the original object.
 If the property is defined directly against this object, its value is returned.
-  * Otherwise the search carries on if the prototype chain until an object with that property defined against it is found, OR
+  * Otherwise the search carries on up the prototype chain until an object with that property defined against it is found, OR
   * If the search up the prototype chain eventually leads us to a null object, the value of the property is returned as `undefined`

 This is known as `prototypical inheritance`.
 In traditional, object-oriented languages it is generally _classes_ which inherit from other classes.
 In ES5, classes do not exist and, instead, it is _objects_ which derive from other objects.
 Because of this JavaScript is often referred to as _object-based_ rather than object-oriented.

+There is a `hasOwnProperty()` method which will allow you to determine if a property is defined directly against an object if it is inherited from an object further up the prototype chain:.

+    myCat.hasOwnProperty("age")

-#### Defining an Object Template via a Constructor Function
+#### <a name="language-objects-constructors"></a>Defining an Object Template via a Constructor Function
 To create an object constructor function properly we have to show some appreciation for the prototype chain.
 Here is a simple but _correct_ example of how to define a custom constructor function for objects which are not part of any complex object hierarchy and just derive from Object.

     var Car = function (wheels) {